nikogura/redisproxy/README.md

 If I were doing this for real, I'd probably just put Nginx in front of redis and get on with my life.

+Still, it's fun, and informative to do it the hard way on occasion.